-Most dissertation committees require revisions to the dissertation after the defense, which must be completed in a timely manner.
-If the student is unable to complete revisions to the dissertation for the semester in which the defense is held, the student must complete the revisions, remain registered, and submit the dissertation to UMI/ProQuest within one year of the defense.
+Revisions to the dissertation are typical and must be completed in a timely manner.
+If the student is unable to complete revisions to the thesis and submit to UMI/ProQuest by the deadline for the semester in which the defense is held, the student must complete the revisions, remain continuously enrolled and present the final document to UMI/ProQuest within one year of the defense.
+Failure to do so will require the resubmission of the document for format review and may result in re-defense of the dissertation to ensure currency of the research.